minifiercodes/php-Upload-Multiple-files/README.md

 ### Usage

-To upload multiple files, navigate to the `upload.php` file in your web browser.
+To upload multiple files, navigate to the `upload-files.php` file in your web browser.

 Select the files you want to upload using the file input field, and click the "Upload" button.

-The uploaded files will be stored in the `uploads` directory.

 ### Built With